alonzolopez/alonzolopez.github.io/_posts/robotics/2024-12-11-feature-matching-algo-comparison.md

 ### Number of matches

-The number of matches versus /$N/$ is plotted below:
+The number of matches versus /$N/$ detected features is plotted below:

 <iframe src="/assets/images/blog/feature_matching/matches_vs_n_features.html" width="100%" height="500px" style="border: none;"></iframe>

 Brute-force Hamming consistently provides the most matches that pass the distance threshold, followed very closely by FLANN with multi-probe LSH.
-HBST provides fewer matches than both of the top matching performers, but what it lacks in number of matches it makes up in speed for large values of /$N/$.
+HBST provides fewer matches than both of the top matching performers, but what it lacks in number of matches it makes up in speed for large values of /$N/$ detected features.
 FLANN with k-d trees fails to make accurate matches when filtering with a distance threshold.

 ## Conclusion

-For small values of /$N<2,500/$, use Brute-force Hamming distance matching.
+For small values of /$N<2,500/$ features to match, use Brute-force Hamming distance matching.

-For large values of /$N>=2,500/$, use either HBST or FLANN with multi-probe LSH.
+For large values of /$N>=2,500/$ features to match, use either HBST or FLANN with multi-probe LSH.